omar-gamel/Javascript-Topics/README.md

-# 1- What is js hosting ?
+# What is js hosting ?

-Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their containing scope before code execution.
-Regardless of where functions and variables are declared, they are moved to the top of their scope by the JavaScript interpreter.
+<b>Hoisting is a behavior in JavaScript where variable and function declarations are moved to the top of their containing scope before code execution.</b> Regardless of where functions and variables are declared, they are moved to the top of their scope by the JavaScript interpreter.
 This means that you can use variables and functions before you declare them in your code.
 However, the hoisting behavior works differently for variables declared with <b>var</b>, <b>let</b>, or <b>const</b> and for function declarations and expressions.

 <h3>Variables Hoisting:</h3>